 Kinesthetic Vocabulary Learning – Language Arts Block

 Title 1 elementary students are experiencing difficulty with the most common, high frequency English words, and educators are trying to add another layer of language acquisition on top of a poor foundation.
 This is true, but the foundational layering of basic words is a relatively easy fix.
-The most basic English words may be mastered using simple stop-gap resources (i.e. 800 word Non-Negotiable Word Program and 1,000 Word Fluency Word Program), but those programs are not designed to build a student’s vocabulary beyond the high frequency word level.
+The most basic English words may be mastered using simple stop-gap resources (i.e. 800 word Non-Negotiable Word Program and 1,000 Word Fluency Word Program), but those free downloadable programs at The New 3Rs Education Consulting are NOT designed to build a student’s vocabulary beyond the high frequency word level.
 Hence, building students’ vocabularies must be constructed from a structured, developmental approach.
 It is the next step in the process.

 There are three basic student learning styles that classroom teachers design their daily instruction to facilitate and build students’ vocabulary prowess: Visual, Auditory and Kinesthetic.
 The most effective pedagogical method uses a combination or all three learning styles in lesson design.
 Since the vast majority of students have significant language learning gaps in our Title 1 schools, it is beneficial to use all three learning styles with a classroom full of children.
 Consequently, regardless of their learning preference, all learning styles can be addressed simultaneously.